Sikkim likely to get new airport, says Union Minister Ramdas Athawale

 Guwahati: Union Minister of State for Social Justice and Empowerment Ramdas Athawale announced on Sunday that the central government is considering building a new airport in Sikkim to significantly boost the state’s burgeoning tourism industry.

-According to sources, the Union Minister made the announcement during a press conference held as part of his two-day visit to Sikkim.
+The Union Minister made the announcement during a press conference held as part of his two-day visit to Sikkim.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!